 Credit: NOIRLab/NSF/AURA/P. Marenfeld

 Astronomers became acutely aware of the impact of satellite constellations with the launch of the first 60 Starlink satellites in May 2019.
 Thereafter, 150 experts from astronomy, industry, space policy and the wider community conducted months of research before presenting and then publishing on the impact of satellite constellations on astronomy.
 A principal goal of the SATCON1 workshop and the Dark & Quiet Skies 1 conference was to first identify the issues and formulate recommendations toward mitigation.
 SATCON2 and Dark & Quiet Skies 2 both sought to identify pathways to implement recommendations, while also broadening the group of stakeholders beyond astronomers and the satellite industry, to include, e.g., planetarium operators, amateur astronomers, and Indigenous groups.
 Stakeholders worked together in the areas of space policy, regulations, industry guidelines, astronomical observations, software, and more.
-It is on this strong foundation that the IAU Centre was selected on 1 April 2022 and launched on 3 June 2022.
+It is on this strong foundation that the IAU Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interference (CPS) was selected and officially launched on 1 April 2022.

 The co-hosts of the CPS are NSF’s NOIRLab, the US centre for ground-based optical astronomy, and the SKA Observatory (SKAO), an intergovernmental organisation headquartered in the UK tasked with delivering the world’s most powerful networks of radio telescopes in Australia and South Africa.
 The CPS Director is formally based at the IAU Office in Paris.